 Striped Bass Seasons on Roanoke River

-Size limits and daily creel limits will remain the same.
-During the two separate harvest periods, the minimum length is 18 inches and no striped bass between 22 and 27 inches (the protective slot) may be possessed at any time.
+The season for harvest of striped bass in the Roanoke River will remain open through April 30 in the upper river zone (upstream of the Hwy.
+258 bridge at Scotland Neck to the base of Roanoke Rapids Dam).
+During the harvest period, the minimum length is 18 inches and no striped bass between 22 and 27 inches (the protective slot) may be possessed at any time.
 The daily creel limit is two fish, only one of which may be larger than 27 inches.

 The N.C.
 Division of Marine Fisheries has announced that the open season for the recreational harvest of cobia will allowed in Coastal Fishing Waters from May 1 through December 31, 2021.
 Anglers may possess one cobia per day with each fish at least 36 inches fork length.
 Persons fishing on private (not for hire) vessels may retain 2 cobia per vessel per day (no more than 1 per person) from May 1 – June 30.
 From July 1 – Dec.
 31, it is unlawful to possess more than one cobia per vessel per day.
 For-hire vessels may possess no more than four cobia per day (one per person) from May 1 – Dec.
 31.

 Division of Marine Fisheries Will Have A New Head